90090/DandyGarden/README.md

 Navigate to your garden by clicking on the view garden button on the extension.
 You must have the window always open so you can accumulate your points.
 If you close this window, you lose your points and will have to start your garden over.

-There are two ways to earn points:
-- After every pomodoro interval, you earn 15 points
+After every pomodoro interval, you earn 15 points.
+Your overall points will automatically update after each pomodoro.
-- You can also delegate tasks with different difficulty levels
-    - Easy: 5 points
-    - Intermediate: 15 points
-    - Difficult: 30 points

-Your overall points will automatically update after the pomodoro or completion of a task.

 ## How to Buy Plants